Anal Cancer Information

 The anal cancer doctors at Moffitt Cancer Center

 Moffitt Cancer Center’s Gastrointestinal Oncology Program takes a unique, multispecialty approach to treating anal cancer.
 Our team includes specialists from diverse medical backgrounds who collaborate to develop an individualized treatment plan for every patient, meeting routinely to update and refine each plan as necessary.
 Moffitt’s anal cancer treatment team comprises:

 - Medical oncologists

 - Endoscopy specialists

-Each of these experts brings a highly specialized medical understanding to the diagnostic, treatment and patient care process.
-Our oncologists have extensive experience in treating anal cancer and know which treatment strategies work best given the health and age of the patient, the dynamics of the individual tumor and other variables.
-Plus, our researchers work diligently each day through our vigorous clinical trials program to find new, more effective treatments to help overcome anal cancer and prevent it from returning.
-For these reasons and more, Moffitt has been named a Comprehensive Cancer Center by the National Cancer Institute – the only cancer center based in Florida to have received this designation.
-When you entrust your cancer treatment to the experts at Moffitt, you know you are in good hands.
+Our specialists possess extensive experience in treating even the most uncommon types of anal cancer and identifying what strategies work best given the health and age of the patient, the dynamics of the individual tumor and other key variables.
+Additionally, Moffitt’s physician-scientists work diligently to improve treatment options and prevent cancer recurrence through ambitious research initiatives and a robust clinical trial program.
+For these reasons and more, Moffitt has been named a Comprehensive Cancer Center by the National Cancer Institute.
+We are currently the only Florida-based cancer center to hold this designation.

 To learn more about Moffitt’s approach to anal cancer or request an appointment, call 1-888-663-3488 or submit a new patient registration form online.
 As Florida’s top cancer hospital, Moffitt provides rapid access to world-class cancer care.